Caladenia alpina: Taxonomy and naming

-Caladenia alpina was first formally described by Richard Sanders Rogers in 1927 and the description was published in Transactions and Proceedings of the Royal Society of South Australia.
-Rogers described the species from specimens collected on Mount Bogong and Mount Hotham in Victoria and from Mount Kosciuszko in New South Wales.
+Caladenia alpina was first formally described by Richard Sanders Rogers in 1927 and the description was published in Transactions and Proceedings of the Royal Society of South Australia.< Rogers described the species from specimens collected on Mount Bogong and Mount Hotham in Victoria and from Mount Kosciuszko in New South Wales.
 The specific epithet (alpina) is a Latin word meaning "of high mountains".

-In New Zealand the species is known as Caladenia lyallii although "some orchidologists" suggest that both C. lyallii and C. alpina occur in that country.
+In New Zealand the species is known as Caladenia lyallii although some orchidologists suggest that both C. lyallii and C. alpina occur in that country.
 The epithet (lyallii) honours the Scottish botanist David Lyall, who was a friend of Joseph Hooker.
 Caladenia alpina is regarded as a synonym of Caladenia lyallii by the Royal Botanic Gardens, Kew.
 Caladenia lyallii was first formally described by Joseph Dalton Hooker in Flora Novae-Zelandiae.

 Distribution and habitat

-Alpine caladenia usually grows in subalpine zones above 1000 m in forest, Snow Gum woodland and herbfields or near ponds and bogs.
+Mountain caladenia usually grows in subalpine zones above 1000 m in forest, snow gum woodland and herbfields or near ponds and bogs.
 In New South Wales it occurs on the Southern Tablelands south of the Brindabella Range and in Victoria on the Great Dividing Range and Grampians.
 In New Zealand, Caladenia lyallii occurs on both the North and South Islands as well as on Stewart Island.